 Your Piwigo administration page will look like this.
-I have just to admit Piwigo have a very clean and user friendly interface!
+I have to admit that Piwigo has a very clean and user friendly interface!

 STEP 14 Run Container via HTTPS

-Note: Find out how to update Piwigo container with the latest image.
+Note: Find out how to update the Piwigo container with the latest image.

 Note: Can I run Docker on my Synology NAS?
 See the supported models.